agocorona/haste-perch/README.md

 Status
 ---------

-Still there are no operators defined for attribute addition, so attributes only can be applied to full elements, not to container elements.
-For example :

-    div `attr` ....  content

-will produce an error.

-but:

-    div  content  `attr` ....

-works
+Standard tags and attributes are not defined except div, p and b.
+Define your owns.
+For example:

+div cont=  nelem "div" `child`  cont

+p cont = nelem "p" `child` cont

+b cont = nelem "b" `child` cont

+onclick= atr "onclick"

 How it works
 ------------

 The basic element is a "builder" that has a "hole" parameter and a IO action about what element will be created.
-The hole contains the parent (Elem) of the element being created.
-Upon created, it is added to the parent and return itself as parent of the next elements.
+The hole will receive the parent (Elem) of the element/s that will be created by the builder.
+Upon created, an elem  is added to the parent and return itself as parent of the next elements.
 To append two elements, both are added to the parent.

 The Monad instance is there in order to use the do notation, that add a new level of syntax, in the style of the package blaze-html.
 This monad invokes the same appending mechanism.